maboroshin/translation/TranslationPlatform.md

 **Software Translation Platform** or **Software Localization Platform** is a tool to assist in the process of translating software for a large group of people.
 This is primarily an online tool. e.g. GitHub, Transifex, Wordpress.org. (**Update**: August 2023)

 E-Mail is also often used to send translation files.
 For successful software localization.
 However, there is a growing shift to online tools dedicated to translation.
 Good communication, Announcement of activities, and use of existing platforms are important.
-The use of a translations editor software is also useful. e.g. IniTranslator, Qt-Linguist, POEdit.
+The use of a translations editor software is also useful. e.g. POEdit, Qt-Linguist, IniTranslator.

 Many are careful to protect personal information.
 Weblate continued to embed contributors' email addresses in GitHub commits until the end of 2022.
 That can now be stopped by the settings, but the information on GitHub will remain.

 With the exception of Weblate, they have terms that prohibit personal attacks harassment.
-There is also no access control with the Weblate free plan.
-Trolls can submit low quality translations many times.
+Weblate is easy to join.

 ## Statistics and Impressions
 As a native Japanese, I have translated over a hundred applications.
 Many are open source.